citta-lab/ruby/README.md

 - When we want to render this page in main.html.erb page we need to add `render` method without starting underscore or file extention.
 So `_new_form_page.html.erb` can be rendered by `<% render 'home/new_form_page' %>`.
 - `<% ..... %>` indicates Rails should call the provide function.
 This doesn't display the code snippet to the DOM but used in looping or holidng vairable or checking value etc.
 - `<%= .... %>` we use this to insert the value or template to the DOM.
+- Rails uses a file called schema.rb in the db/ directory to keep track of the structure of the database (called the schema, hence the filename).

 ### Undo-Ing Tips:
 ```ruby